logstream/puppet-kafka/README.md

 # TODO

 * Enhance in-line documentation of Puppet manifests.
-* Add unit tests and specs.
+* Add more unit tests and specs.
-* Add Travis CI setup.

 <a name="changelog"></a>